AmnNdm/imgur-image-upload-example/README.md

 ## Getting Started

-This is a single screen app with a button for chosing/uploading image, image preview, and a scrollable list of ids of images uploaded that are clickable to preview those images.
+This is a single screen app with a button for chosing/uploading image, uploaded image's preview, and a scrollable list of ids of images uploaded that are clickable to preview those images.

 ![Screenshot_20220208-170947](https://user-images.githubusercontent.com/95464163/153132874-24efda1b-fb5d-4808-bc75-9898f227552c.png)